apaleo/oss-traces/README.md

 1. You'll need to collect your logs somewhere.
 You can pick one of https://elements.heroku.com/addons#logging - but you don't necessarily need to get it through heroku.

-1. Make sure log4net (or your custom logger) can log to the service.
+1. Make sure nlog (or any other logger) can log to the service.
 Either via HTTP or via custom libraries.

 1. Add a drain to your app, to also recieve logs from heroku.
 This is done via `heroku drain:add --app [YOUR_APP_NAME] [URL_WHERE_HEROKU_SENDS_LOGS]`